Watercraft Training, Damage Pre-Check & Waiver

 Identify rented watercraft below (including number if applicable):

 Training on the safe operation of the watercraft.
-Check all that apply and have been completed.
+All of the following have been completed.

 Guages and Instruments

 Beaching is not allowed due to prop damage likelihood - anchor instead

 Engine starting and shifting